alfredomartinezjr/wosostats/resources/definitions.md

 **Pressuring an opponent** - `pressured`

 When a defender applies pressure onto a possessing player's pass, shot, movement into another zone, ball shield, or recovery by stepping up, running at the player, or staying close in front of her, all with the intent of hurrying up the possessing player's play or impeding the possessing player's chance at making a play.
+There can be more than one defender deemed to be pressuring an opponent (for example, being double-teamed).

 **Challenging an opponent** - `challenged`

 Same as a `pressured` instance, except these are instances when a defender ends up making contact with a possessing player as she is making one of the aforementioned plays (pass, shot, movement into another zone, ball shield, recovery), further challening that possessing player's ability to make that play on the ball.
+Like with pressuring an opponent, there can be more than one defender deemed to be challeging an opponent (for example, being double-teamed).

 **Blocks** - `blocks`